Rachnerd/graphql-dataloader-poc/README.md

 - Server can optimize backend system calls because queries are sent within the same request.

 ## Client components
+This chapter will demonstrate how to add separation of concerns to components in combination with GraphQL.

 The following examples only work with the `data-loader-server` because the `opimized-loader-server` hacky implementation does not support Fragments (it could if more effort is put into it).